About Us Contact Shop

 • Konchi-in Temple (big and super gorgeous!)

 Pro Tip: Head over to Blue Bottle, an awesome coffee house right in the same area.
-It makes for a nice break from all the walking around. ๐Ÿ™‚
+It makes for a nice break from all the walking around.

-Coffee and sweets in a cafe in Japan.
+A cafe in Japan.

-I really enjoyed their hot drinks and cakes. ๐Ÿ™‚
+I really enjoyed their coffee and cakes!

 Definitely bring your camera though!
 It’s very photogenic.